vinayakhulawale/lua-resty-dns-client/README.md

 Versioning is strictly based on [Semantic Versioning](https://semver.org/)

+### x.x.x (x-xxx-2019)

+- Added: keep track of unavailable weight.
+Added the `isHealthy` method to return health, overall weight and unavailable weight.
+Health is determined based on the new property `healthThreshold`.

 ### 3.0.2 (8-Mar-2019) Bugfix

 - Fix: callback for adding an address did not pass the address object, but